 Els Encants Market

-The biggest of the flea markets in Barcelona counts more than 500 stalls – not counting the illegal ones.
+The biggest of the flea markets in Barcelona counts more than 500 stalls – and that doesn’t even factor in the illegal ones!

 The so-called ‘oasis of objects‘ is a mini-city of forgotten toys, gadgets, and just about anything that could be put on sale.
 Here I found a childhood satisfying Sega Genesis and some games I thought had been forgotten by time.

-On the sellers’ laid-out white sheets you’ll find everything from hardware to clothes to toys to mobiles.
-One of the cool things here is that the DIY nature of the market means you can barter – as a horrible barterer though I can only tell you good luck!
+On the sellers’ laid-out white sheets, you’ll find everything from hardware to clothes to toys to mobiles.
+One of the cool things here is that the DIY nature of the market means you can barter – so good luck!

 Sant Antoni Market

-Barcelona’s second biggest market has all the pros of the famous Boqueria without the tourists.
+Mercat des Sant Antoni is Barcelona’s second most popular market, with all the pros of the famous Boqueria without the tourists.

-It’s impossible to miss this gigantic steel structure built in 1882.
-It takes up an entire city block.
-Look up and if you look closely you’ll see the Barcelona coat of arms crowned by a bat.
+It’s impossible to miss this gigantic steel structure built in 1882 – after all, it takes up an entire city block.
+Look up when you enter, and you’ll see the Barcelona coat of arms crowned by a bat.

-This eclectic food market with a twist offers the freshest produce, quality meats, snacks, shoes and all types of clothing is actually closed at the moment for renovations, though parts of it have set up shop in the area.
+This eclectic food market with a twist offers the freshest produce, quality meats, snacks, shoes and all types of clothing.
+Plus, it was re-opened in May 2018 after nearly a decade of renovations, so the facilities are modern and clean.

-On the perimeter of Sant Antoni market on Sundays is the classic book, vinyl, stamp, comic, and coin market that’ll satisfy the nerd in you.
-It runs from 10:00-15:300.
+On the perimeter of Sant Antoni market on Sundays you can find a book, vinyl, stamp, comic, and coin market that’ll satisfy your inner nerd.
+It runs from 9:00 am to 2:00 pm.

 Mercat de Santa Caterina

-This most historic Barcelona market holds the distinction of being the first to be covered (1848).
+The Mercat de Santa Caterina is Barcelona’s most historic market and holds the distinction of being the first to be covered by a roof (1848).

-The recent renovations include a colourful, undulating, clam shell-like roof made up of 325,000 ceramic tiles that really stands out when seen from nearby Plaza Catedral.
+Recent renovations include a colourful, undulating, clamshell-like roof made up of 325,000 ceramic tiles that really stand out when seen from nearby Plaza Catedral.

 You’ll find more than 100 food stalls selling fresh fruit, vegetables, fish, meat, sweets, baked goods and anything else your stomach could possibly imagine.

-The Flea Market is the oldest second hand market in Barcelona, and here you’ll find people exchanging all sorts of gadgets, clothes, books, and music stuffs.
+The Flea Market is the oldest second-hand market in Barcelona, and here you’ll find people exchanging all sorts of gadgets, clothes, books, and music.

 The philosophy of the organizers here is the very telling “one man’s garbage is another man’s gold”.
-Though you’ve probably planned your perfect Barcelona holiday to be packed light – you may just end up trading that unwanted sweater in your suitcase for a spring jacket!
+Though you’ve probably already planned your Barcelona itinerary and packed light – you may just end up trading that unwanted sweater in your suitcase for a spring jacket!